kix/evermed-test/README.md

 * Symfony's `UploadedFile` class docblock clearly suggests that the class is intended for "files uploaded through a form".
 Feels like maybe we're misusing it?
 * Not quite clear what do I need `functions.php` for.
+* We don't want to waste memory on large files.
+Makes sense to handle those in chunks; streaming a response into a temporary file makes a lot of sense.